|Copyright © 2007

 I sent some friends of mine to get him involved in philosophical discussion to find out where his head was and to

-hoped he didn’t become like all other cops.
-He agreed, and told them about things he’d seen the other “bulls” do that
+they hoped he didn’t become like all other cops.
+He agreed, and told them about things he’d seen the other

-supported their reason for disliking cops.
-While the talk was going on, some of the guys broke rules like stepping
+“bulls” do that supported their reason for disliking cops.
+While the talk was going on, some of the guys broke rules

-inside another con’s cell, putting marks on the wall, suggesting playing poker--all minor rule violations.
-The officer
+like stepping inside another con’s cell, putting marks on the wall, suggesting playing poker--all minor rule

-so he wouldn’t pass inspection.
+job so he wouldn’t pass inspection.
 The sergeant gave him hell.
-When the sarg left, I went over to the guy and said, “You
+When the sarg left, I went over to the guy and

-know what, Pete, you didn’t have that coming.
+said, “You know what, Pete, you didn’t have that coming.
 The sarg doesn’t know you like we do.
-Out of all the cops in this joint,
+Out of all the cops

-you’re the only one the cons trust.
+in this joint, you’re the only one the cons trust.
 Remember, we told you where to find the convict home brew.
-He didn’t remember
+He

 As the days and weeks passed, I worked my tail off for this joker.
 He began passing his inspection with honors.
 He